 We are also developing a financial framework for a low emission economy and community for Southland, working alongside Southland’s financial institutions and providers on how best to implement this framework.

-For more information on this, please contact our Strategic Projects Advisor below:
+For more information on this, please contact: